1976 San Diego Chargers season: Departures and arrivals

 San Diego were involved in a significant trade in April, sending defensive end Coy Bacon to Cincinnati in exchange for wide receiver Charlie Joiner.
 Bacon was an eight-year veteran who had spent the past three seasons in San Diego.
 While he had posted 10 sacks in 1975, he was a critic of the Chargers organization who had frequently asked to be traded.
-Joiner had spent three and a half seasons in Houston before playing with the Bengals for the same length of time.
+Joiner had spent three and a half seasons in Houston before spending the same period with the Bengals.
 Joiner’s 1975 season had been the most productive of his career to that point in terms of catches (37) and yards (726).
 He had an immediate impact, with four consecutive 100-yard games early in the season, and a final total of 1,056 yards, third best in the league.
 Joiner was voted to the Pro Bowl; quarterback Dan Fouts described him as the best receiver he had played with, praising his intelligence.
 It was also the start of a long and successful spell in San Diego, covering 11 seasons and including three Pro Bowl nominations and a 1st-Team All-Pro nomination.
 Joiner eventually retired with the NFL career records for receptions and receiving yards, and was later inducted into the Pro Football Hall of Fame.

 Other changes to the offense included the departure of two offensive line starters.
 Guard Ira Gordon had started every game the past two seasons, but joined the Tampa Bay Buccaneers in the expansion draft.
 Tackle Terry Owens had started over 100 games for the Chargers since being drafted by them in 1966, though he had missed half the previous season with a back injury.
 A trade to the Saints fell through because Owens had been placed on injured reserve the previous season; he was waived and claimed by the Raiders instead.
 Like Bacon, Owens parted with the Chargers on bad terms, describing them as a 'dog' team.
 At running back, the Chargers added two-time Super Bowl winner Mercury Morris, though he retired after only one season in San Diego.